kaanaksit/odak/docs/course/index.md

     I encourage you to make your choice depending on how comfortable you are with sharing your data with companies.
     Please also remember that I am only making suggestions here.
     If another text editor works better for you, please use that one (e.g., nano, Sublime Text, Atom, Notepad++, Jupyter Notebooks).

+??? question end "Which terminal program to use?"
+    You are highly encouraged to use the terminal that you feel most comfortable with.
+This terminal could be the default terminal in your operating system.
+    I use [terminator](https://gnome-terminator.org/) as it enables my workflow with incredible features and is open source.

 ???+ question end "How to cite this course?"